SK1Y101/TransitProject/README.md

   - [ ] Probably run Fourier analysis.
   - [ ] Determine a way of pulling out key frequency terms.
   - [ ] Map key information to system parameters. ie: frequency to orbital period mapping.
+  - [ ] Determine if the known parameters of the system adequately map to the observed variation
+    - [ ] If not, determine the parameters of the perturbation.
   - [ ] Refactor code
 - [ ] Re-simulate
-  - [ ] Use analysis to construct a range of possible system layouts
+  - [ ] Use analysis to construct a range of possible system layouts (See Analysis)
   - [ ] Simulate each system layout (See Simulation step)
   - [ ] Re-perform analysis of simulation, determine which, if any, simulated system layouts fit the data.
   - [ ] Refactor code